Statistical physics of deep learning: Optimal learning of a multi-layer perceptron near interpolation: Conclusion and perspectives

 \section{Conclusion and perspectives}

 In this paper we have derived a quantitatively accurate statistical physics description of the optimal generalisation capability of fully-trained linear-width MLPs with an arbitrary number of layers, for broad classes of activation functions, in the challenging scaling regime where the number of parameters is comparable to that of the training data.
-Even for shallow MLPs, this feature learning regime has resisted for a long time to mean-field approaches used, e.g., in the study of the narrow committee machines \cite{barkai1992broken,engel1992storage,schwarze1992generalization,mato1992generalization}.
+Even for shallow MLPs, this feature learning regime has resisted for a long time to mean-field approaches used, e.g., in the study of the narrow committee machines \cite{barkai1992broken,engel1992storage,schwarze1992generalization,mato1992generalization}\footnote{The work \cite{afanah2025unified} concurrent with ours proposes an annealed approximation of the free entropy (rather than the more accurate quenched computation proposed in the present paper) to study shallow MLPs of extensive width with ReLU activation.}.

 Our theory has been validated through extensive numerical experiments using Monte Carlo samplers, a generalisation we proposed of the GAMP-RIE algorithm, and a popular algorithm used to train NNs, ADAM, showing in all cases a phenomenological picture consistent with our predictions.